My TV Recording Setup

 This script is scheduled daily using crontab -e:

-The files scf_process.py and comskip.ini must be in the same location.
+The comskip.ini file must be in the same location.

 What's not working?

-Subtitles.
-Currently they are retained in DVB format in the conversion to mkv, but DVB subtitles are not supported by Roku Emby media player (unless burned in via transcoding) and converting DVB to text compatible SRT (sub rip) format is hard to automate.
+Subtitles are limited.
+They are retained in DVB format in the conversion to mkv, but DVB subtitles are not supported by Roku Emby media player and converting DVB to text compatible SRT (sub rip) format is hard to automate.
+Therefore, a second encode is done via ffmpeg which burns in the subtitles to the main video.
+When we play a recording, we pick the one with the file name ending with -subtitles if we want to watch with them.

 5.1 sound (AAC) is not working either.
 Everything I've recorded doesn't have it available in the original stream and it might be a limitation of the USB TV stick, PC or TVheadend.